 Learn more about the M.S.N. in Adult-Gerontology Primary/Acute Care Nursing Practitioner »

-Designed to prepare nurses to become pediatric nurse practitioners in primary or acute care.
+Designed to prepare nurses to become pediatric nurse practitioners in primary care.
 This 42-44 credit four-semester program develops students' skills in making independent clinical judgments, forming collaborative clinical relationships, providing advocacy for clients and evaluating quality of care.

 M.S.N., Health Systems Administration with Case Management (Online)